cube-drone/blog2025/hugosite/content/posts/2024/singin_in_the_rain/index.md

 draft = false
-categories = ["media", "humor"] tags = ["pie in the face", "singin in the rain"]
+categories = ["media", "humor"] tags = ["pie in the face", "singin in the rain"] image = "./rain.png" description = "during a patch of COVID I kept myself company with old musicals, let me tell you about them"
 +++

 {{<imgwebp src="23.png">}}